 Asana started in 2011 and quickly gained a lot of notoriety due to the founders’ connections to Facebook.
 With that pedigree, Asana had no problem raising funding and is on track to be a $1 billion company soon.

-But does that mean this tool is right for you?
+But does that mean this tool is right for your team members?
 Not necessarily.

 Asana has a simple interface with clear sections for effective visual project management.
 Much like its name, it has a calm UI that helps you feel settled when working.
-This alone makes it a great alternative to Microsoft Project.
+This alone makes it a great Microsoft Project alternative.